wayne-tsai/TECHIN515_Sp25/lab1/README.md

  mode and can last up to 10 years on a single coin cell battery.

- ● Longrange-LoRaWANgateways can transmit and receive signals over a distance of over 10 kilometers iI n rural areas and up to 3 kilometers in dense urban areas.
+ ● Longrange-LoRaWANgateways can transmit and receive signals over a distance of over 10 kilometers in rural areas and up to 3 kilometers in dense urban areas.

  ● Deepindoor penetration- LoRaWAN networks can provide deep indoor coverage, and easily cover multi floor buildings.